cypj2011-creator/AbsoluteHack/README.md

 # FTC Team 28028 - Absolute Hack Website

-This is the official website for FTC Team 28028 "Absolute Hack" - a competitive robotics team focused on innovation, competition, and winning.
+This is the official website for FTC Team 28028 "Absolute Hack"

 ## 🚀 Live Website

-Once GitHub Pages is enabled, your website will be available at:
+website will be available at:
 **https://cypj2011-creator.github.io/AbsoluteHack/**

 ## 📋 How to Enable GitHub Pages